cpreid/optimizely-recommender/README.md

 | name       | string | The name of the recommender used for.
 Useful when using `run`.
 See below | no      |     config.id    |
 | target       | string | An ID that provide context for algorithms require id [cobrowse, cobuy]  | conditional, see below   |     undefined    |

+* *cobuy and recent are not yet supported*
+* target is only required for cobrowse and cobuy.
+The target should be equal to the record ID that you want to use as context, e.g., show co-browsed recommendations where users that browsed a specific item (target) also browsed other items

 ---

 ### run